nakiwuge/my-diary/README.md

 1. Install python 3
 2. Install and creat a virtual environment
 3. Install flask with "pip install Flask"
-4. Install nose with "pip unstall nose" to run the test_endpoints file
+4. Install nose with "pip install nose" to run the test_endpoints file

 #Running the tests